newcleo-dev-team/lbh15/docs/source/learn_more.rst

      .. math:: \alpha_i=C_i / C_i^{sat}.

-     About the chemical activity of lead in LBE, *lbh15* implements the correlation proposed by Gossé (2014) and written in chapter 3.3, part 3.3 of :cite:`Agency2015`.
+     About the chemical activity of lead in lbe, *lbh15* implements the correlation proposed by Gossé (2014) and written in chapter 3.3, part 3.3 of :cite:`Agency2015`.

 ..